Jo-Wilfried Tsonga: 2007: Top 50, first doubles title

 In January 2007, then ranked No. 212 in the world, Tsonga received a wild card entry into the 2007 Australian Open, where in only his second senior Grand Slam tournament match, he met sixth seed Andy Roddick for the second time in his career.
 What followed was the longest tiebreak in Australian Open history in the first set, which he went on to win (20–18).
 Tsonga forced a tiebreak in the second set, as well.
 However, he went on to lose the match in four sets.
 He was just 21 at the time.

 In 2007, Tsonga won four Challenger titles in Tallahassee, Mexico City, Lanzarote, and Surbiton.
 Tsonga qualified for the 2007 Queen's Club Championships, while at the same time playing in the Surbiton Challenger, which he won.
 Between the two events, he won five matches during the course of two days.
 In the second round of the Queen's main draw, he met the sixth seed and defending champion, former No. 1 Lleyton Hewitt, ranked No. 16 in the ATP rankings.
-Tsonga won the match after two tiebreaks to seal his most prominent victory since his triumph in ATP debut over former No. 1 Carlos Moyà, then ranked No. 6 in the world, at Beijing in 2004.
+Tsonga won the match after two tiebreaks to seal his most prominent victory since his triumph in ATP debut over former No. 1 Carlos Moyá, then ranked No. 6 in the world, at Beijing in 2004.
 Tsonga went on to lose to promising Croatian youngster Marin Čilić in the following round.